 Mary: Do you have any advice for other jurisdictions that might be just getting started in addressing equity in their arts and culture sector?

 Anh: I would say, work with your community partners.
-Because chances are, there are a lot of experts in the field already, so if there are organizations led by people of color and working in communities of color, work with them.
+Because chances are, there are a lot of experts in the field already, so if there are organizations led by people of color and working in communities of color, work with them!
 I also think that systems are very important because normalizing racial equity takes a lot of time and involves uncomfortable conversations, but sometimes you need to make a leap.
 So for us to have those uncomfortable conversations during a staff meeting, this is taking a risk, because it is not the space where people expect to have those uncomfortable conversations but we are establishing a norm.
-I would advise other jurisdictions to try new things, be persistent, and sit with the feeling of being uncomfortable until we can tolerate it, and continue the conversation.
-And one last thing is, I think somebody told me when I first started here, Iit is a marathon, not a sprint!”
+I would advise other jurisdictions to try new things, be persistent, and sit with the feeling of being uncomfortable until we can tolerate it, and then continue the conversation.
+And one last thing, I think somebody told me when I first started here, It is a marathon, not a sprint!”
 So you need to really think about it as a long term project and establish goals for yourself that you can achieve.
 Make sure you get buy-in from as broad of a base as possible, because you will need those people to support you along the way.
 The working group is the only way we could have achieved this.
 I could not have done it alone.
 It really requires a village – or rather, a working group – to do this work!